andreasg123/portfolio-tracker/README.md

 To track changes in equity values, stock quotes for the holdings have to be retrieved, ideally on a daily basis.
-The URI `/retrieve-quotes` retrieves quotes for all holdings and stores them as a file `iso-date.csv` in the directory described by the variable `quote_dir` in [stockquotes.py](./portfolioapi/stockquotes.py).
-In addition, those quotes are stored in the SQLite database at the variable `quote_db` in [stockquotes.py](./portfolioapi/stockquotes.py).
+The URI `/retrieve-quotes` retrieves quotes for all holdings and stores them as a file `iso-date.csv` in the `quotes` directory.
+In addition, those quotes are stored in an SQLite database (default: `cache/quotes.db`).
 After making changes to the text files containing stock quotes, the database needs to be repopulated by accessing `/update-quotes`.

-For historical charts of accounts, SQLite databases are stored in `cache_dir` in [portfolio.py](./portfolioapi/portfolio.py).
+For historical charts of accounts, SQLite databases are stored in the `cache` directory.
 If retroactive changes are made in an account text file, the corresponding database has to be cleared by accessing `/clear-history?account=xyz`.

 Import from Brokerage Accounts